Chocolate Kahlua Poke Cake

 Chocolate Kahlua Poke Cake: This tender, moist chocolate cake is infused with a rich Kahlua spiked custard and topped with chocolate whipped cream.
 A chocolate lover’s dream cake!

 The retro poke cake is back with a vengeance!
-This is not my mother’s version with a white cake mix and box of Jello, but a rich mocha dessert from scratch that will wow your friends and family.
+This is not my mother’s version with a white cake mix and box of Jello, but a Moist Chocolate Cake Recipe from scratch that will wow your friends and family.

-Kahlua is a coffee liqueur that enhances the chocolate flavor of desserts in a much more subtle way than adding strong brewed coffee, instant coffee or espresso powder.
-But even though Bill picked up on the coffee flavor in this dessert immediately, he was still a fan.
+- Kahlua is a coffee liqueur that enhances the chocolate flavor of desserts in a much more subtle way than adding strong brewed coffee, instant coffee, or espresso powder.
+But even though the picky hubby noticed the coffee flavor in this dessert immediately, he was still a fan.
 The chocolate flavor trumped all.

 - A poke cake typically starts with a regular cake baked in a 9 x 13 inch pan.
 A box cake mix is an easy shortcake.